 I don’t have Adobe Acrobat DC, now what?

 If you do not have Adobe DC or you used Adobe DC and want to compress the file even further, then you can visit a free, online pdf software service.
-There are several available for free on the Internet, but ilovepdf.com and smallpdf.com are two that we have used that work well.
+There are several available for free on the Internet.
 Once you visit one of these sites, choose the “Compress File” option and simply drop and drag your file.
 Within seconds, the site will download a much smaller, compressed pdf file.
-We uploaded a whopping, huge 47 MB file and a few seconds later, using a high speed Internet connection, the site automatically compressed it then downloaded a 28 KB file!!!!!
+We uploaded a whopping, huge 47 MB file, and a few seconds later, using a high-speed Internet connection, the site automatically compressed it and then downloaded a 28 KB file!!!!!
 The quality visually appeared the same.

 Not only will the 28 KB be easier to email, but it will save on storage space, whether you are using Form Simplicity Professional or Ultimate storage account, or on your network or removable storage device at your brokerage office.
 Lastly, your clients will be thankful that they are working with a real estate transaction file that they can quickly upload, download, email or save themselves.
 But even more so, they will appreciate their efficient real estate professional, helping them to make their home buying or home selling experience as smooth as possible.